Jericho0015/Loan-Approval-Dataset-Cleaning-Process-with-Pandas/README.md

 # Data Cleaning Pipeline using Pandas (Loan Approval Dataset)

-This project demonstrates how to clean and preprocess a loan approval dataset using **Pandas**.
-The goal is to transform raw input data into a structured and reliable form ready for analysis or machine learning.
+A professional data cleaning workflow using Pandas.
+This project demonstrates how to handle missing values, categorical normalization, numeric outliers, and dataset export for further modeling or analysis.

 Data cleaning is a fundamental step in any data project.
 This pipeline handles:
 - Missing values